ArthurFerreira2/STARTREK/README.md

 :01
 ```

 Then jump to basic by hitting `CTRL-B` and `ENTER`
-Copy paste the INTERGER BASIC source code
+Copy paste the BASIC source code
 and type `RUN`